freifeld/fastSCSP/Readme.md

+# fastSCSP:
-# fastSCSP: A Fast Method for Inferring High-Quality Simply-Connected Superpixels
+## A Fast Method for Inferring High-Quality Simply-Connected Superpixels
 ---------------------------------------------------------------------
-This implementation is based on our ICIP '15 paper.
+This implementation is based on the algorithm from our ICIP '15 paper.
 For the paper itself, see our project page: http://groups.csail.mit.edu/vision/sli/projects.php?name=fastSCSP

 Authors of this software:

+Yixin Li (email: liyixin@mit.edu)
 Oren Freifeld  (email: freifeld@csail.mit.edu)

-Yixin Li (email: liyixin@mit.edu)

 An early/partial version of this software was written by Oren.
 It was then completed and improved by Yixin.